 The study aimed at identifying the reasons for sports anemia or reduction in hemoglobin due to vigorous exercise in the lipid profile of these animals.

 The sample sets of dogs were fed this diet for two weeks and then they were made to run for a week.
-A measure of their hemoglobin in those who were fed vegetable protein showed a drop; though within limits.
-And those who were fed animal protein did not show any significant drop in the hemoglobin levels.
+A measure of the hemoglobin in those who were fed vegetable protein showed a drop, though within limits.
+And those who were fed animal protein did not show any significant drop in hemoglobin levels.

 The study hence suggested that animal-based protein could be better at managing blood lipid levels and in turn the overall health of the sample subjects.
 More focus and study needs to be done on this subject before we can firmly quote any particular findings.

 The main concern with eating animal-based protein is the fat that comes along with it, especially in case of red meat.On the other hand, eating chicken and various fish in moderation can be extremely healthy.
 They give you a good dose of proteins as well as other vital nutrients.

 For those who like a variety in their diet, here is a list of vegetarian sources of protein: